Some welcome and look forward to the idea of setting New Year’s resolutions, while others dread it, yet set them anyway with half-hearted intent.

 Applying “personal story editing” to New Year’s resolutions requires you to change your personal narrative.
 Many people set the same New Year’s resolutions year after year – and it’s often unmet because of some underlying beliefs that needs to be changed.
 Take some time to set one or two meaningful goals for the coming year – goals that connect the larger vision for your life (not what you want to change in the short-term, but what you want to create for your life in the long-term).
 Then, dig into what limiting beliefs might hold you back from achieving those goals and rewrite your story!

-We wish you a very happy, healthy and prosperous 2017!
+From all of us at Integrated Orthopedics we wish you a very happy, healthy and prosperous 2017!